asdfdotdev/utm.codes/README.txt

 = What if I need custom parameters in my links? =

-Simply add the parameter to your Link URL (e.g. https://example.com/?param=value) and utm.codes will append your utm code values to the end of the url when you save the link.
+Simply add the parameter to your Link URL (e.g. https://example.com/?param=value) and utm.codes will append the generated utm code values to the end of the url when you save the link.

 = What if I need custom parameter formats? =